leapcode/leap_web/INSTALL.md

 ### Packages ###

-For now we are using ruby 1.8.7.
 The following packages need to be installed:

 * git
-* ruby1.8
+* ruby (1.8.7 and 1.9.3 work)
-* rubygems1.8
+* rubygems
 * couchdb

 ### Gems ###